bplank/bilstm-aux/README.md

 `make`

-After successful installation open python and import pycnn, you should see something like:
+After successful installation open python and import pycnn, you can test if the installation worked with:

 ```
 >>> import pycnn